 - Students must also participate in the “Botany 2018” conference in Rochester, Minnesota sponsored by the Botanical Society of America from July 22 - 27.
 The flight to this conference (round trip from Portland, Oregon) IS NOT included in the program fee paid to WU (room included but meals are NOT provided).

 Based on a minimum of 5 participants, cost will be $3,554 (includes tuition, campsite and meals in Nevada, room at Botany conference, transportation via vans to and from Nevada, and onsite support).

 The following are NOT COVERED in the program cost:

-- For the Salem portion of the summer program, student may live on campus for an additional cost (not covered in the program cost).
+- For the Salem portion of the summer program, students must make their own housing arrangements (not covered in the program cost).
 Students must cover their own meals in Salem, OR and during the Botany 2018 conference travel.

 - Air travel to the Botany 2018 conference (Rochester, Minnesota) is NOT included.
 Students will be given specific instructions for booking airfare (estimated at $600) at the first pre-departure meeting in spring 2018.
 DO NOT book in advance of receiving these instructions.